jonm/pyfactoriodata/README.md

 # Instructions

-If you want to start all the way from the beginning, download the raw data export, and call this `data.raw`.
+If you want to start all the way from the beginning, download the raw data export from the link at the top of this file, and call this `data.raw`.
 Then, run `make`.
 This will:

 1. Convert `data.raw` into `data.lua`, a Lua script that can export the raw data as JSON.
 There are various cleanup activities that must be